Liuqiran/liuqiran.github.io/content/en/posts/2025/2025-year-end-update/index.md

 After several days of burning the midnight oil, I finally finished migrating my commenting system, adding custom buttons to my site, and implementing several other features.

 The new commenting system, **Waline**, supports reactions and comes with a clean, elegant interface.
 I also added floating buttons at the bottom of each page—a table of contents button and a comment button—so visitors can quickly jump to the sections they want.

+If articles on different language websites have similar content, the comment sections will be merged together.

 In addition, I updated the word-counting feature on the archive page.
 It now counts both the total number of articles and the total word count across the site.